Agility is fundamental in today’s chase to adapt to rapid changes. Help your employees navigate the turnaround.

 No matter what, done well, most agile transformations result in a dip in the number of staffers performing midlevel management roles, contrasted with an increase in the proportion of the workforce performing value-added roles.
 Imperative, is figuring out how to redeploy high-performing, midlevel managers to new roles without people management and budget responsibilities, while still ensuring that the rewards and job satisfaction involved will result in their welcoming the news.
 It’s a fine line that senior executives need to walk.
 The key is communication, transparency and inclusion.
 Once mastered, companies can reap the rewards by retaining the skill, experience, and institutional knowledge of their midlevel managers.

 Do you need help with your agile transformation?
-At Pipol, we have deep experience in helping international and global companies make the transition to agile.
+At Pipol, we have deep experience in helping international and global companies to adapt to rapid change and make the transition to agile.

 Contact us today to hear more.